jjimenezlopez/hac-backup/README.md

  - `CRON_FREQUENCY`: Frequency for the backup in cron format, for example: 0 1 * * * for doing a backup every day at 1 AM.
 See https://crontab.guru/ for more advanced usage.
  - `INCLUDE_DB`: Wheter or not include the database in the backup.
 Values are: true or false.
  - `DAYS_TO_KEEP`: Days to keep backups.
 Set it to 0 to keep them forever.
+ - `POST_RUN`: Optional.
+Use it to run some command after the backup is completed.
+For example, I use it to ping healthchecks.io.